aspose-total/Aspose.Total-Products/total/en/net/conversion/xps-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XPS to XLSM" h2="Export XPS File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XPS files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that allow developers to quickly and easily create, manipulate and convert documents.

+The process of converting XPS to XLSM involves two steps.
+Firstly, Aspose.PDF for .NET can be used to export XPS to XLSX.
+This component provides a wide range of features that allow developers to create, manipulate and convert PDF documents.
+It also provides the ability to export XPS documents to XLSX format.

+Once the XPS document has been exported to XLSX, Aspose.Cells for .NET can be used to convert XLSX to XLSM.
+This component provides a powerful set of features that allow developers to quickly and easily create, manipulate and convert spreadsheets.
+It also provides the ability to convert XLSX documents to XLSM format.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XPS file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XPS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+By using Aspose.Total for .NET, developers can easily convert XPS files to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful set of features that allow developers to quickly and easily create, manipulate and convert documents.
+It also provides the ability to export XPS documents to XLSX and convert XLSX documents to XLSM format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}